 - Air it Out: Depending on your soil type, you might add amendments like sand or perlite to improve drainage.
 This is especially important if you’re growing pollinator-attracting plants that prefer drier conditions.

-- Mulch Matters: A layer of organic mulch on top helps retain moisture, suppress weeds, and provide an optimal habitat for beneficial ground-dwelling insects.
+- Mulch Matters: A layer of organic mulch on top, such as garden straw, helps retain moisture, suppress weeds, and provide an optimal habitat for beneficial ground-dwelling insects.

 Additional Tips